mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

    }
    #group_name end

 Effectively disables the **myalias** alias.
-The keyword that can appear after the #group_name on top are “on” to enable it or “off”, to disable it.
-At the bottom the keyword is always “end”.
+The keyword that can appear after the #group_name on top are "on" to enable it or "off", to disable it.
+At the bottom the keyword is always "end".

 You can use /enable #group and /disable #group to enable/disable a group, you can use $group to get the state of a group, its name, and the file in which the group can be found.
 You can use /groups to list the groups.